Erasmus+ internship funding (SMP)

 Partner countries of regions 13 and 14: 750,-- € per month: Andorra, Faroe Islands, Great Britain, Monaco, San Marino, Switzerland, Vatican City

-Partner countries of regions 1 to 12: € 700.00 per month: All countries not listed so far.
+Partner countries of regions 1 to 12: € 700.00 per month: All countries not listed so far, with the exception of Belarus, North Korea, Russia and Syria.
+Funding is not possible in these countries.

 General information on receiving payments